lcreid/infrastructure/README.md

     - [ ] Route.
     - [ ] Controller.

+Migration:

+1. Shut down services.
+2. Copy databases.
+(Practice this first.)
+3. Point router at `kamal-a`.
+4. Deploy `acedashboards.com`.
+5. `kamal app maintenance`.
+6. Rsync database copy to database directory.
+Something like `~deploy/acedashboards/postgres`.
+From `postgres-a`: `rsync dump.sql deploy@kamal-a:postgres`
+7. `kamal accessory exec db psql -U postgres -f postgres/dump.sql` ???
+8. `kamal app live`.

 ### Static Site

 The static site is an off-the-shelf nginx image with the site added to its `html` directory.

+### Backups

+I really only need backups now of the databases.
+If something goes bad on the server, I just deploy the server.
+If we had uploads, I'd have to back them up too, but that's not the case so far.
+Previously I backed up the VM, and the database VM.
+There is a Postgres image to do backups.
+It might put them on S3.
+It runs as another accessory.

 ## Configuring